lmorg/murex/INSTALL.md

 ## Inside Docker

-If you don't have nor want to install Go and already have `docker` and `docker-compose` installed, then you can install _murex_ using the CI/CD pipeline scripts.
+If you don't have nor want to install Go and already have `docker` (and `docker-compose` installed), then you can install _murex_ using the CI/CD pipeline scripts.

+### Docker Hub

+_murex_ provides two prebuilt images on Docker Hub:

+* `lmorg/murex:develop` - this is the latest build of the `develop` branch, as such it might contain unstable code
+* `lmorg/murex:latest` - this is the latest build of the `master` branch and is the recommended image to use

+### Building Your Own Container

 From the project root (the location of this INSTALL.md file) run the following:

-    docker-compose up --build murex-build
+    docker-compose up --build murex

 ## Required Dependencies